 Tags: Evolution, God, Pop Culture, Relativity, Religion, Star Wars, Star Wars: Episode VII: The Force Awakens, The Sublime

 And this my friends is how LOVE—and PASSION—subvert TIME.
-Because no matter how much the thing evolves—like Darth Vader could become a dude named Randy—the love will be the REASON it evolves.
+Because no matter how much the thing evolves—like Darth Vader could become a dude named Randy Wash—the love will be the REASON it evolves.
 Just think about it: The old timeless classics we sing along to—do we sing them out of hate?
 What about those recipes that have been passed down through generations?
 The stories?
 Is it the details of these things that is important or what they are ABOUT that is important?
-Which one has the ‘devil‘ in?
-I’m not saying the details are evil, but they do ‘lie.’
+I’m not saying that the details are bad, but they do ‘lie.’
 Constantly.
-It’s kinda their nature; they are barely here.
+It’s kinda their nature.
 They’re ALWAYS evolving, changing shape, functionality, but the love…that lasts forever.
 Well, I (would like to) BELIEVE it does.